smolblud/forge/Plan.md

 ---

 ## 🎯 Next Steps (Priority Order)

-1. **Test the RAG pipeline end-to-end** using the populated guides.json and ChromaDB
+1. 🚧 **Test the RAG pipeline end-to-end** using the populated guides.json and ChromaDB (IN PROGRESS)
-2. **Implement the 3-agent architecture** (Planner → Librarian → Coach) in the FastAPI backend
+2. ✅ **Implement the 3-agent architecture** (Planner → Librarian → Coach) in the FastAPI backend
-3. **Add output guardrails** to prevent text rewriting and ensure critique-only responses
+3. ✅ **Add output guardrails** to prevent text rewriting and ensure critique-only responses
 4. **Expand and refine the persona dataset for future fine-tuning**
 5. **Begin frontend integration** (Open WebUI) and connect to the API
 6. **Document and validate the system with real user queries**